30 Fun Things to do in NYC with Kids | Best New York Kids Activities

 18. See a Yankees Game

 On a sunny summer evening, grab the subway to the Bronx and catch a Yankees game.
 In comparison to many New York activities, this one can be quite inexpensive.
-We paid $19/ticket and the kids even received bobbleheads.
+We paid just over $20/ticket and the kids even received bobbleheads.
 For more information see the Yankees website.

 Be sure to also check their website for special events.
 They often have fun things going on for kids at the stadium before games.